anytizer/ocunit/CODE_OF_CONDUCT.md

 OpenCart is a standalone product with its own installer.
 And you should use that first.
 OCUnit is not affiliated to OpenCart but shares the same database to import your memos.

-It is important to note that OCUnit isnn't doing unit tests for OpenCart.
+It is important to note that OCUnit is not doing unit tests for OpenCart.

 There is a clear separation between these two products.
 While communicating, you should be clear about the scope of these products.